JuliaRegistries/RegistryCI.jl/test/reference_comments/comment_pass_true_type_new_package_suggest_onepointzero_true_version_0.1.0_is_jll_false.md

 Hello, I am an automated registration bot.
 I help manage the registration process by checking your registration against a set of [AutoMerge guidelines](https://juliaregistries.github.io/RegistryCI.jl/stable/guidelines/).

-Meeting these guidelines is only required for the pull request to be **merged automatically**.
-However, it is **strongly recommended** to follow them, since otherwise the pull request needs to be manually reviewed and merged by a human.
+If all these guidelines are met, this pull request will be merged automatically, completing your registration.
+It is **strongly recommended** to follow the guidelines, since otherwise the pull request needs to be manually reviewed and merged by a human.

 ### 1. New package registration

-Since you are registering a new package, please make sure that you have read the [package naming guidelines](https://julialang.github.io/Pkg.jl/dev/creating-packages/#Package-naming-guidelines-1).
+Please make sure that you have read the [package naming guidelines](https://julialang.github.io/Pkg.jl/dev/creating-packages/#Package-naming-guidelines-1).

 ### 2. [AutoMerge Guidelines](https://juliaregistries.github.io/RegistryCI.jl/stable/guidelines/) are all met! ✅